d-oit/doitBrainstrom/mind-map-pwa/docs/CODING_GUIDE.md

 12. Contribution Guidelines

 ## 1. Introduction
-This coding guide provides standards and best practices for developing the Mind Map PWA project.
+This coding guide provides standards and best practices for developing the d.o.
+Brainstroming project.
 Adhering to these guidelines will ensure code consistency, maintainability, and scalability.

 ## 2. Project Structure